OO-LD/schema/README.md

 ![](https://opensemantic.world/wiki/Special:Redirect/file/OSW95a74be1e22d4b6e9e4f836127d5915a.drawio.svg)
 > JSON, JSON-SCHEMA and JSON-LD technology stack with [OpenSemanticLab](https://github.com/OpenSemanticLab) as example document store / platform

+## Introduction

+### Conventions and Terminology
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](#RFC2119).

+### Design Goals and Rationale
+#### Compatibility
+An OO-LD document is always a valid JSON document.
+This ensures that all of the standard JSON libraries work seamlessly with OO-LD documents.

+An OO-LD instance document is always a valid JSON-LD document.
+This ensures that all of the standard JSON-LD libraries work seamlessly with OO-LD instance documents.

+An OO-LD schema document is always both a valid JSON-SCHEMA document and JSON-LD remote context.
+This ensures that all of the standard JSON-SCHEMA and JSON-LD libraries work seamlessly with OO-LD schema documents.

+#### Expressiveness
+A OO-LD schema document allows the developer to express the syntax of a JSON instance document side by side with its semantics in a single source.

+In addition, syntactical and semantic definitions can also be applied to referenced external JSON instance documents.

+This allows to specify well-defined patterns in a directed graph and enables tools relying on a hierarchical object structure to produce data for and consume data from such a graph.

+#### Interoperability

+OO-LD schema documents allow to specify all information that is needed to automatically transform data between semantically equivalent but syntactically different notations.

-## Quickstart
+## Basic Concepts

 If you are not familiar yet with [JSON-SCHEMA](https://json-schema.org/) or [JSON-LD](https://json-ld.org/) you should first have a look at dedicated tutorials like [OSW JSON-SCHEMA Tutorial](https://opensemantic.world/wiki/Item:OSWf4a9514baed04859a4c6c374a7312f10) and [OSW JSON-LD Tutorial](https://opensemantic.world/wiki/Item:OSW911488771ea449a6a34051f8213d7f2f).

-The core idea is that an OO-LD document is always both a valid JSON-SCHEMA and a JSON-LD remote context ( != JSON-LD document).
-In this way a complete OO-LD class / schema hierarchy is consumeable by JSON-SCHEMA-only and JSON-LD-only tools while OO-LD aware tools can provide extended features on top (e.g. UI autocomplete dropdowns for string-IRI fields based e.g. on a SPARQL backend, SHACL shape or JSON-LD frame generation).
+The core idea is that an OO-LD document is always both a valid JSON-SCHEMA and a reference-able JSON-LD remote context as defined in [JSON-LD v1.1 section 3.1](https://www.w3.org/TR/2020/REC-json-ld11-20200716/#the-context) ( != JSON-LD document).
+In this way a complete OO-LD class / schema hierarchy is consume-able by JSON-SCHEMA-only and JSON-LD-only tools while OO-LD aware tools can provide extended features on top (e.g. UI autocomplete dropdowns for string-IRI fields based e.g. on a SPARQL backend, SHACL shape or JSON-LD frame generation).

 A minimal example:
 ```json